fxjs-modules/handbag/README.md

 - options.suffix: default `['.ts', '.tsx']`
 - options.rollup

-register compiler to require typescript file as **rolluped** plain javascript string
+register compiler to require typescript file as **rolluped** plain javascript string.

+it would transpile compile vue component js to 'es5' by default.
+If `<script lang="ts">` set, it always transpile component js with typescript

 **require**
 - [fib-rollup]